|About this course:|

 Your regional or national centre can advise you on where you can see reference copies of Level 1 study materials.
 Some are also available from Open University Worldwide Ltd. We particularly recommend looking at these materials if you have not successfully completed Level 1 study or studied at an equivalent level elsewhere.

-You do not require any prior knowledge of philosophy to study this course.
+You do not require any prior knowledge of philosophy to study this module.

 As a student of The Open University, you should be aware of the content of the Module Regulations and the Student Regulations which are available on our Essential documents website.